Seafield, Edinburgh: Seafield Waste Water Treatment Works

 Located on the northern side of the A199 is the Seafield Waste Water Treatment Works (WWTW), the largest waste water treatment works in Scotland.
 Operated by Scottish Water, this facility processes 300 million litres of waste water every day (enough to fill 121 Olympic-sized swimming pools), with sufficient future capacity for a population of 850,000 people.
 There is also a Combined Heat and Power plant and Thermal Hydrolysis to generate up to 2300 kilowatts of sustainable electricity from waste gases, enough to power up to 600 homes, as well as treating the residual waste for agricultural use.
 Also located on the site is Veolia Water Outsourcing Ltd.

+The scheme was developed in the late 1960s following increasing control of estuarine pollution.
+The topography of Edinburgh meant that various sewage systems had been developed, with nine discharge points into the Forth Estuary between Crammond and Joppa.
+Two gravity interceptor sewers were constructed close to the coast, with seven pumping stations near the existing outfalls.
+The western sewer is 10.25 km long, increasing in diameter from 1.4 to 3.1 m, while the eastern sewer is 5.13 km long and 0.7 to 2.3 m diameter.
+The treatment works was constructed on reclaimed land at the eastern end of the Port of Leith, with most of the site being above low water springs.
+The treated effluent is discharged into the Forth via a 2.8 km long outfall, with 20 diffuser pipes in the last 760 m.
+Until 1998, sludge from the facility was dumped at sea by the specially constructed vessel MV Gardyloo.

 Although a multi-million pound Odour Improvement Plan was instigated in 2012, in 2021 a further £10 million investment in improved sludge storage commenced following numerous complaints from local residents regarding strong odours emanating from the facility.
+Scottish Water has committed to redeveloping the facility after 2030.